Noise Air Buds Pro 6

 Main Differences

-• Ingress Protection (IP) rating is IPX5 on Noise Air Buds Pro 6 and IPX4 on Sony WF-C710N.
+• The Ingress Protection rating is IPX5 on the Noise Air Buds Pro 6 and IPX4 on the Sony WF-C710N.

-• Driver unit size is 12.4 mm on Noise Air Buds Pro 6 and 5 mm on Sony WF-C710N.
+• The driver unit size is 12.4 mm on the Noise Air Buds Pro 6 and 5 mm on the Sony WF-C710N.

-• Battery life is 7 hours on Noise Air Buds Pro 6 and 12 hours on Sony WF-C710N.
+• Battery life is 7 hours on the Noise Air Buds Pro 6 and 12 hours on the Sony WF-C710N.

-• Battery life of the charging case is 36 hours on Noise Air Buds Pro 6 and 21.5 hours on Sony WF-C710N.
+• Battery life of the charging case is 36 hours on the Noise Air Buds Pro 6 and 21.5 hours on the Sony WF-C710N.

 Specs Comparison